weirlive/docker/docker-notes.md

 # DOCKER DNS

-     - by default the bridge network has a DNS service running
+     - by default the bridge network has a DNS SERVICE running
      - you can connect between containers using their unique names

      Multiple containers can respond to the same DNS name (Round Robin):